KUL-RSDA/documentation/GEOSldas/GEOSldas_on_HPC.md

 Instead of qsub, "csh lenkf.j" can be used to run GEOSldas in an interactive session.

 **NOTE**: By default, the lenkf.j file is intentionally prohibited from running on our group node (so as to not get launched there accidentally in case the required number of processors is available).
-If you want to run it on the group node for expirimental purposes anyway, make sure to remove "#PBS -W x=excludenodes=r23i13n23" in line 24.
+If you want to run it on the group node for expirimental purposes anyway, make sure to remove "#PBS -W x=excludenodes=r23i13n23" in line 24 (and make sure not to use too many cores).

 ## Configuration file templates